-Latest updated advice for Out of Hospital Cardiac Arrest from the UK Resus Council is in a video below.
+Latest updated advice for Out of Hospital Cardiac Arrest from the UK Resus Council is in a video - just click here to go to their website and see the short video.
 We urge everyone to watch and be aware of what to do in an emergency in these difficuly times.
 Stay safe!

 The Aston Defibrillator Fund was established in 2019 to focus on the provision, placement and maintenance of defibrillators in Farnham and the surrounding area.
 Our trustees are working with the council to ensure Farnham has as many publicly accessible defibrillators (PADS) as possible.
 Our mission statement fully outlines our purpose and objectives.